Getting to know us

 Knowing what makes her, her means she begins – and continues – her St Cuthbert’s journey, being recognised as an individual.

 From the day she walks through our gates she will be welcomed into a caring and stimulating environment.
-Our small learning groups mean your daughter gets personal attention from day one.
-In the key areas of English and Maths there will be a ratio of 1:14 or fewer in her group.
+Our smaller learning groups mean your daughter gets personal attention from day one.

 Our vision is of a ‘community of learning’.
 When you visit us you will see: